Rein

 Proposal Expectations

-• Demonstrates understanding of current limitations and the end-to-end flow of proposed solutions.
+• Shows strong understanding of current limitations and the end-to-end solution flow.

-• Includes decision points and actions, ideally supported with diagrams.
+• Defines decision points and trade-offs, ideally with diagrams.

 General Abilities